 · Arrange consultations that will be useful to those engaged in Jewish evangelism.

 Jewish evangelism agencies, congregations engaged in Jewish evangelism, scholars and writers in the field, individual agency workers, and congregational leaders.

 For different kinds of memberships.

-Mark is the coordinator of LCJE Australasia and the Operations Manager for Celebrate Messiah in Melbourne Australia.
+Robert is the coordinator of LCJE Australasia and the Messianic Pastor for Hineh Yeshua Congregation.